applied-systems-biology/jipipe-website/content/documentation/standard-library/multi-parameter.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

-The ACAQ5 standard library comes with algorithms that can create and manage parameter sets.
+The JIPipe standard library comes with algorithms that can create and manage parameter sets.
 An algorithm called `Apply parameters` then consumes those parameters and applies each one to the specified algorithm.
-Like any ACAQ5 data, parameter sets can be split and merged.
+Like any JIPipe data, parameter sets can be split and merged.
 We also provide an easy way to create a table of parameters, including ways to generate multiple parameter sets at once.